vsquicciarini/madys/README.md

 Examples
 --------

-The package is fully documented and a detailed description is provided in [Squicciarini & Bonavita 2022]().
+The package is fully documented and a detailed description of its features, together with several examples of the kind of scientific results that can be obtained with it, is provided in [Squicciarini & Bonavita 2022]().

-However, we recommend you check out the [examples](MADYS_examples.ipynb) provided for a better understanding of its usage.
+However, we recommend you check out the [notebooks](https://github.com/vsquicciarini/madys/blob/main/notebooks/) provided, for a better understanding of its usage.

 If you find a bug or want to suggest improvements, please create a [ticket](https://github.com/vsquicciarini/madys/issues)